Triumvirate Primary Care Leadership and Change Agent Development Programme 2020

 How will Triumvirate achieve this for us?

-The power of three: The Triumvirate concept is unique in that it brings together three different health professionals from your practice including a Medic, Clinician and Manager (i.e. GP, Practice Nurse and Practice Manager), or equivalents in wider primary care organisations.
+The power of three: The Triumvirate concept is unique in that it brings together three different health professionals from your practice including a Medic, Clinician and Manager (i.e. GP, Practice Nurse and Practice Manager), or equivalents.
+The team size is preferably three but can be from a single practice or from a multi-practice collaborative or wider primary care organisation.
 They will develop as leaders of change both individually and as a ‘tri-leader’ team, practically applying their learning to transform organisational culture in collaboration with your wider practice colleagues.

 Your change-science toolkit: Participants will gain access to evidence based and practical tools and techniques that increase their insight about themselves and each other.
 They will use the toolkit to build practice-based relationships and deliver a service improvement that has impact during and beyond the programme.